-The best electronic hearing protection for shooting and hunting is not easy to find.
-I tested the most popular options on Amazon, and here’s my ultimate and (very) personal ranking.
+What is the best ear protection for shooting?
+I tested the most popular options on Amazon, and here’s my ultimate ranking.

 FYI, prices and ratings are accurate as of time of writing.

-2. Peltor Sport - Smart Shooting Range Protector with Bluetooth Connectivity
+1. Peltor Sport - Smart Shooting Ear Muffs

 Highlight: Filters voice from background noise.